Greenbelt (Ayala Center)

-Greenbelt is a shopping mall located at Ayala Center, Makati, Metro Manila, Philippines, near Glorietta.
+Greenbelt, also known as Ayala Malls Greenbelt, is a shopping mall located at Ayala Center, Makati, Metro Manila, Philippines.
 It is owned by Ayala Malls, a real-estate subsidiary of Ayala Land, which is an affiliate of Ayala Corporation.
-It opened in 1988 and is one of the Ayala Corporation's flagship projects.
+It opened in 1988 after merging existing structures and is one of the Ayala Corporation's flagship projects.
 The mall offers a mix of high-end retail shops, restaurants, amenities, leisure and entertainment.
 Currently, the mall has five sections: two enclosed areas, two buildings with open-air shopping areas, and Greenbelt 5, which was opened in 2007.

 History

+Origin

+The origin of Greenbelt could be traced to the 1970s as an open-space park also known as Greenbelt Junction, which had an aviary and was surrounded by low-rise structures featuring various dining establishments.
+The park underwent renovations, followed by the inauguration of the Santo Niño de Paz Greenbelt Chapel on the park in 1983 and the decommissioning of the aviary later that decade.

+In 1982, Greenbelt Square, a three-story Brutalist building containing cinemas and retail spaces, was inaugurated.
+It was designed by Leandro Locsin, who would later be named as a National Artist for Architecture.
+Structures that were later added are: